WMUA

-WMUA (91.1 FM) is a student-run college radio station.
-Licensed to serve Amherst, Massachusetts, United States, the station is based on the campus of the University of Massachusetts Amherst.
+WMUA (91.1 FM) is a student-run college radio station owned by the University of Massachusetts Amherst in Amherst, Massachusetts.
 The station's broadcast license is held by the University of Massachusetts.
-WMUA celebrated its 70th Anniversary of continuous on-air broadcasting during the 2017-2018 school year.
-The station debuted a second, online only stream called WMUAx in September 2017.
+WMUA celebrated its 70th anniversary of continuous on-air broadcasting during the 2017-2018 school year.
+The station debuted a second, online-only stream called WMUAx in September 2017.

 WMUA was established in 1948 originally as an AM station.
-Though it is run by undergraduates, other faculty, staff, assorted members of the community, and graduate students contribute to the station.
+Though it is run by undergraduates, the station's program hosts includes faculty members, university staff members, community volunteers, and graduate students.

 WMUA is broadcast to the Connecticut River Valley, including western Massachusetts, northern Connecticut, and southern Vermont.
 The station is federally licensed (authorized by the FCC) and non-commercial, and is under the supervision of the UMass Board of Trustees.